linuxfrorg/svgtex/README.md

 Loading bench page index.html
 Server started on port 16000
-Point your brownser at http://localhost:16000 for a test form.
+Point your browser at http://localhost:16000 for a test form.
 ```

 Try it out by pointing your browser at http://localhost:16000/, and using the test form